Bel-Shazzar/JapaneseVerbConjugator/README.md

 # Japanese Verb Conjugator

 Japanese Verb Conjugator is a Python library for conjugating Japanese verbs.
-This fork is used to fix some Issues in the usage of the base package.
+This fork overhauled most of the base package at this point.
-Changes will be recorded in CHANGELOG.md
+Changes are recorded in CHANGELOG.md.

 ### What forms will Japanese Verb Conjugator conjugate?